 Nutrition Services is committed to providing a safe eating environment for all students.
-Food allergen information for the eight most common food allergens (milk, eggs, wheat, soybean, fish, crustacean shellfish, tree nuts, and peanuts) can be found on our online menus under "Show Special Diets Info".
+Food allergen information for the eight most common food allergens (milk, eggs, wheat, soybean, fish, crustacean shellfish, tree nuts, and peanuts) can be found on our online menus.
 From there, users are able to filter out specific allergens found in school meals.
-On mobile, allergens are listed under each food item.

 Peanuts and Tree Nuts